-Grades 7-12: Activism can seem overwhelming and joining a cause can seem intimidating, but did you know that even small actions can be a step towards social justice?
+Activism can seem overwhelming and joining a cause can seem intimidating.
+But even small actions can be a step towards social justice.
 Anyone can participate in activism.
-In this workshop, students examine what it means to be empowered, how to move through the steps of social movements, how to expand a base of allies and supporters for a cause, as well as examples of activists and social justice movements that have had an impact in our world.
+In this workshop, participants examine what it means to be empowered, how to expand a base of allies and supporters for a cause, as well as examples of activists and social justice movements that have had an impact in our world.

-Grades 9-12: This workshop helps students work through the tough process of being a conscientious consumer, considering the impact of the product we are buying on other people, animals, and the environment.
-This workshop breaks down different questions to ask while deciding on a purchase, it explores how our consumption habits are shaped by globalization and capitalism, and introduces several alternatives to mainstream consumption habits, giving students different options for more sustainable consumption habits.
+This workshop helps participants work through the tough process of being a conscientious consumer and how to consider the impact of production on other people, animals, and the environment.
+This workshop breaks down different questions to ask while deciding on a purchase, it explores how our consumption habits are shaped by globalization and capitalism, and introduces several alternatives to mainstream consumption habits, giving participants different options for more sustainable consumption habits.

-Grades 7-12: This 2-part workshop explores how activism and art fit together as powerful tools for change.
-Students will learn what activism is, what an ally looks like and how to be one through group discussion and dialogue.
-Students will learn about social movements and critically engage with their strengths and weaknesses.
-Finally, they will gain an understanding of how art can be used as a tool for social change.
-Students finish the workshop by creating art based on a human rights issue that matters to them.
+This workshop explores how activism and art fit together as powerful tools for change.
+Participants will learn about the history of art activism, the numerous mediums artists use to spread their message, and how art can transform our understanding of the world around us.
+Participants will learn about current social movements and critically engage with their strengths and weaknesses.
+Participants finish the workshop by creating art based on a human rights issue that matters to them.

-This workshop is great for teachers who are interested in engaging their students in practical social justice action.
-Students remain tethered to Arts and Social studies curricula as well as Middle and High School Years pedagogy through learning how to engage in critical thinking to understand how art can be used for social change.
-It complements human rights oriented classrooms and social justice groups in the school by providing students with applicable knowledge.
+**Note: this workshop is great for teachers who are interested in engaging their students in practical social justice action.
+Students remain engaged in critical thinking to understand how art can be used for social change.
+It complements human rights- oriented classrooms and social justice groups in the school by providing students with applicable knowledge.